ELIXIR-IIB-training/docker-advanced-course/slides/1-3-dockerfiles.md

 A `Dockerfile` can be used for building a new image

 ```
- $ docker build -t Origin .
+ $ docker build -t origin .
  Sending build context to Docker daemon  2.048kB
  Step 1/1 : FROM ubuntu:18.04
   ---> cd6d8154f1e1
   Successfully built cd6d8154f1e1
-  Successfully tagged Origin:latest
+  Successfully tagged origin:latest
 ```
-A new image is created with the `sha256` `cd6d8154f1e1` called `Origin` and the version, in this case by default `Docker` assign the tag `latest`
+A new image is created with the `sha256` `cd6d8154f1e1` called `origin` and the version, in this case by default `Docker` assign the tag `latest`

 # Dockerfile: FROM